Cast Stone Precast Concrete columns

 Colors and Finishes

 Natural stone colors are achieved either by reliance on the color Colors of crushed rock and sands and aggregates or by the addition of pigments.
 White cement gray cement and a combination are often used.
 The use of pigments can give the cast stone greater scope in the selection of suitably graded aggregates, which permit good compaction and achieve a strong, dense mix.
 Iron oxides based pigments are normally used in small quantities (e.g. 0.2%-1% yellow iron oxide by weight of cement for yellow sandstone's and up to 5% red iron oxide for red sandstone).
-High proportions of pigment powder (above say 6 - 8% by weight of cement) are used sometimes to achieve unusual colors like blues and browns but generally these should be avoided.
+High proportions of pigment powder (above say 6 - 8% by weight of cement) are used fineline precast sometimes to achieve unusual colors like blues and browns but generally these should be avoided.

 A variety of traditional ashlar finishes can be replicated with cast stone, including plain, boasted, tooled, rockfaced, vermiculated.
 The other ashlar finishes are normally produced from latex:sand or concrete mold liners.